UNINETTSigma2/documentation/training/material/2021-autumn/notes-day2.md

     - To add to the confusion, please note OpenMPI is a MPI version
     - [Here is a good article](http://pawangh.blogspot.com/2014/05/mpi-vs-openmp.html)

-- What is the difference beyween node and thread?
+- What is the difference between node and thread?
-    - A node is a seperate server, a thread is a virtual core on a CPU
+    - A node is a separate server, a thread is a virtual core on a CPU
     - So a server/node can have for example 32 cores but 64 virtual cores, aka threads
     - Threading is a way to increase the performance of a CPU without adding more physical cores